Does block size matter in randomized block Krylov low-rank approximation?: Randomized block Krylov with any block size

 \section{Randomized block Krylov with any block size}

-This section proves our main theorem, \Cref{thm:LRA}, assuming a bound on the minimum singular value of a randomized block Krylov matrix.
+This section contains the proof of our main theorem, \Cref{thm:LRA}, assuming a bound on the minimum singular value of a randomized block Krylov matrix.
 That minimum singular value bound (our main technical contribution, \Cref{thm:krylov_sigmamin_bound}) is then proven in \Cref{sec:krylov_min_singularvalue}.